 • EN

-NOPAs ongoing projects are funded by the EEA-grants and are meant to bring European countries closer together both in an economic and cultural sense.
-In addition to these projects NOPA in involved in other singular events (for instance concerts) with funding from the EEA-grants.
+NOPAs projects has been funded by the EEA-grants and are meant to bring European countries closer together both in an economic and cultural sense.

 Read more about the EEA-grants on this page.

-For the period of 2021 – 2024 NOPA is partner in projects in Slovakia, Romania, Portugal, Lithuania and Czech Republic.
-NOPA has a close involvement in the projects and a NOPA representative has participated in match making events in some of the countries.
+For the period of 2021 – 2024 NOPA was partner in projects in Slovakia, Romania, Portugal, Lithuania and Czech Republic.
+NOPA had a close involvement in the projects and a NOPA representative has participated in match making events in some of the countries.

 •